-Clare Carswell MA(RCA), is a British artist working with performance, drawing and installation to make works for the gallery or the public space.
-She has performed in a chateau, a cathedral, in a bathroom, at a birthday party and in the street and seeks to take her work to new audiences.
+Clare Carswell MA(RCA), is a British Irish artist working with performance & drawing to make works for the gallery, for platform events and in the public space.
+She makes works that reach non-art as well as art going audiences.
+She has performed in a bathroom, a cathedral, a chateau, at a birthday party, in gardens and in the street.

-Clare makes art that embraces feminist strategies and opens to reveal the binds of relationship, familial and chosen and the often hidden impulses that influence us or them.
-Her performance persona, MEWOMAN, uses song or the spoken word as well as strategies of play, comedy and improvisation in works that are open to situation and moment.
-Rooted in a fine art sensibility they use object, gesture and the drawn mark to make works that are interactive and seek to engage with audience to invoke personal or shared cultural memories and to propose new and inventive ways of sharing our stories and imaginings and of reinventing them.
-She works with whichever medium is going to do the job for her and often works by theme or in series to make works that migrate between the planned and the spontaneous.
+Clare uses song and the spoken word as well as strategies of play, comedy and improvisation in works that are open to situation and moment.
+Rooted in a fine art sensibility and feminist strategies, they use object, gesture and the drawn mark to make works that are interactive and that migrate between the planned and the spontaneous.

-Clare studied for a BA(Hons) in Fine Art at Norwich School of Art and has an MA from The Royal College of Art London, graduating in 1988.
-She was born in London and now lives and works close to Oxford.
+Clare studied for a BA(Hons) in Fine Art at Norwich School of Art and has an MA from The Royal College of Art London.
+She was born in London and currently works from her studio in the Vale of White Horse near to Oxford.